wpeebles/gangealing/README.md

 This repository contains:

 * 🎱 Pre-trained GANgealing models for eight datasets, including both the Spatial Transformers and generators
-* 💥 Training code which fully support Distributed Data Parallel
+* 💥 Training code which fully supports Distributed Data Parallel
 * 🎥 Scripts for running our Mixed Reality application with pre-trained Spatial Transformers
 * ⚡ A lightning-fast CUDA implementation of splatting to generate high quality warping visualizations
 * 🎆 Several additional evaluation and visualization scripts to reproduce results from our paper and website